 - Suicide attempts among black and Hispanic youth are almost 2 times higher than white youth.

-- LGB youth are 4 times more likely to attempt suicide as their straight peers.
+- LGB youth are almost 5 times more likely to attempt suicide as their straight peers.

 - Having a gun in the home, regardless of storage practice, type of gun, or number of firearms, is associated with an increased risk of firearm suicide.

 - States implementing universal background checks and mandatory waiting periods prior to the purchase of a firearm show lower rates of suicides than states without this legislation.
 To read more about suicide and firearms, click here.

 The best way to prevent youth suicide is to recognize the warning signs, including but not limited to:

 - Talking about suicide, dying, or self-harm